 As these minerals accumulate, they interfere with proper machine function by blocking valves and interfering with heat transfer.
 Because scale build-up does not affect the taste of the water, it often goes unchecked until substantial damage is done.

 The Makeup of Water

 Pure water is, of course, made up of two hydrogen molecules bonded with one oxygen molecule.
-While using pure water would completely eliminate scaling, it is neither available in quantities necessary to run a café nor desirable for coffee flavor.
-The exact amount is debated, but some mineral content is necessary to aid proper extraction during the brewing process.
+While using pure water would eliminate scale, it is neither available in quantities necessary to run a café nor desirable for coffee flavor.
+The exact amount is debated, but some mineral content is needed to aid proper extraction during the brewing process.

-Water hardness is normally calculated by adding the calcium and magnesium content together, but Colonna-Dashwood and Hendon discovered that sum is insufficient.
+Water hardness is usually calculated by adding the calcium and magnesium content, but Colonna-Dashwood and Hendon discovered that sum is insufficient.
 The two minerals behave differently during brewing and should be analyzed separately.
-“In our book we present a chart that pairs these two components against each other, charting the likely impact on flavor, as we have more or less of each in the brew water,” says Colonna-Dashwood.
+“Our book presents a chart that pairs these two components against each other, charting the likely impact on flavor, as we have more or less of each in the brewing water,” says Colonna-Dashwood.

 The far easier option is to start with proper water filtration.
-Colonna-Dashwood says, “Ideal brewing waters will produce little scale, but they still have small scale potential and over time and heavy use, equipment may need descaling; but if water is carefully controlled we are talking every seven-ish years or more in a high-volume café.”
+“Ideal brewing water will produce little scale but still has scale potential,” says Colonna-Dashwood.
+“Over time and heavy use, equipment may need descaling, but if water is carefully controlled, we are talking every seven-ish years or more in a high-volume café.”
 In other words, do yourself a favor and make sure your water is on point.

 Michael Butterworth is the cofounder of etkincoffee.com and thecoffeecompass.com.
 He lives in Istanbul, Turkey.